Perfume: The Story of a Murderer (film): Development

 Perfume: The Story of a Murderer is based on the 1985 novel by Patrick Süskind, which has sold over 20 million copies worldwide.
-Süskind reportedly thought that only Stanley Kubrick and Miloš Forman could do the book justice and refused to let anyone else adapt it to film.
-Bernd Eichinger, the film's producer, read the novel when it was first released and immediately approached Süskind, who was also a friend of his, to obtain the film rights — Süskind refused.
-In 2000, Süskind relented and sold Eichinger the rights.
+Süskind reportedly thought that only Stanley Kubrick and Miloš Forman could do the book justice, and refused to let anyone else adapt it to film.
+Bernd Eichinger, the film's producer, read the novel when it was first released, and immediately approached Süskind (who was also a friend) to obtain the film rights; Süskind refused.
+In 2000, Süskind relented and sold the rights to Eichinger.
 Eichinger had to take out a personal loan because the supervisory board of Constantin Film refused to approve the selling price.
 He is rumored to have paid €10 million for the film rights.
 The author had no involvement in the project.
-Artist/director Julian Schnabel wanted to direct a film version of the novel and wrote a script based on the novel.
-However, Eichinger, who owned the rights to the novel at the time, disliked Schnabel's stream of consciousness-driven narrative of the story and that project was never materialized.
-Schnabel eventually transferred his unique approach of his Perfume script into his 2007 film, The Diving Bell and the Butterfly.
+Artist-director Julian Schnabel wanted to direct a film version of the novel, and wrote a script based on the novel.
+However, Eichinger, who owned the rights to the novel at the time, disliked Schnabel's stream of consciousness-driven narrative of the story, and that project never materialized.
+Schnabel eventually transferred his approach to his Perfume script to his 2007 film, The Diving Bell and the Butterfly.

 Eichinger and screenwriter Andrew Birkin began to write a draft script.
-Eichinger says that their biggest problem was a narrative one, "The main character doesn't express himself.
+Eichinger says that their biggest problem was a narrative one.
+"The main character doesn't express himself.
 A novelist can use narrative to compensate for this; that's not possible in film.
-An audience can usually only get a feeling for a character if the character speaks", said Eichinger.
-Eichinger said, "With material like this it is especially important for a director to get involved in the script."
-Eichinger met with a number of directors but felt that only Tom Tykwer was really in tune with the material.
+An audience can usually only get a feeling for a character if the character speaks," said Eichinger.
+"With material like this it is especially important for a director to get involved in the script."
+Eichinger met with a number of directors, but felt that only Tom Tykwer was really in tune with the material.
 In 2003, Tykwer was invited to join Eichinger and Birkin in adapting the novel.
-The screenplay went through over 20 revisions to get to the final shooting script.
+The screenplay went through more than 20 revisions to get to the final shooting script.
 The three writers worked hard to create a faithful adaptation that captured the atmosphere and climate of the novel, yet, at the same time, have a specific and individual perspective, in terms of the story and the main character.